Undergraduate and Postgraduate: What is the Difference?

 Postgraduate students can access similar financial and wellbeing support as their undergraduate counterparts.

-Here at Newcastle University, we invest millions of pounds in providing our students with a strong support network.
+Here at Newcastle University, we invest millions of pounds in providing our students with a strong support network through our student wellbeing service.
 We can provide support that is specific to your needs, including help with disabilities such as dyslexia, and we even have a mature student orientation programme for those who have chosen postgraduate study later in life.

-If you need help financing your postgraduate degree, we offer funding opportunities throughout the year.
-For more specific help and advice on this, refer to our Postgraduate Funding & Finance page.
+If you need help financing your graduate degree, we offer funding opportunities throughout the year.
+For more specific help and advice on this, refer to our Postgraduate Fees and Finance information.
 We also have an award-winning Careers Service to help you achieve your career goals and fulfil your true potential.

 We hope you have found our blog post useful.
 From funding your Master's to managing the transition from undergraduate to postgraduate, you will find answers to all your burning questions in our postgraduate blogs.